jvde-github/AIS-catcher/README.md

 ```console
 AIS-catcher -r temp.raw -s 240000 -v
 ```
-This provides an indirect method of running a RTL-TCP capable AIS receiver on deterministic input from a file.
-Hence, this provides a methodology for benchmarking AIS-catcher with other receiver packages with the same capability.
+This provides for an indirect method for running an RTL-TCP capable AIS receiver on deterministic input from a file.
+We can use this tactic for benchmarking AIS-catcher against other receiver packages with the same capability.
 We might explore more in the future.
-The remote server can be started with a command like:
+Finally for completeness, the remote RTL TCP server can be started with a command like:
 ```console
 rtl_tcp -a 192.168.1.235 -p 1234
 ```